History of Natchez, Mississippi: Prosecution of civil rights cold cases

-James Ford Seale, one of two men arrested in November 1964 as a suspect in the kidnapping and murders of Henry Hezekiah Dee and Charles Henry Moore, was released when the state district attorney decided evidence was insufficient.
-Interest in the case was revived after 2000, when FBI files from 1964 were recovered by journalists.
-The FBI re-opened the investigation.
-Seale was arrested and charged by the US Attorney.
-He was tried and convicted in federal court in 2007.
+James Ford Seale, one of two white men arrested in November 1964 in connection with the abduction and murders of Henry Hezekiah Dee and Charles Henry Moore, was released after state prosecutors declined to pursue charges, claiming insufficient evidence.
+Public and investigative attention to the case renewed after 2000, after journalists uncovered previously overlooked FBI records from 1964.
+The FBI subsequently reopened the case.
+Federal prosecutors arrested and charged Seale with civil rights violations connected to the killings.
+In 2007, a federal jury convicted him on charges related to the abductions and murders.
 He died in federal prison in 2011 at the age of 76.

-The FBI discovered that 67-year-old Ben Chester White, murdered in June 1966, had been killed on federal land near Pretty Creek in the Homochitto National Forest of Natchez.
-As a result, they could establish federal jurisdiction to investigate and prosecute this case.
+Federal investigators determined that Ben Chester White, murdered in June 1966 at age sixty-seven, had been killed on federal land near Pretty Creek in the Homochitto National Forest of Natchez.
+This allowed federal authorities to assert jurisdiction over the case and pursue a renewed criminal investigation.
 In 1999, the case was reopened.
-Authorities indicted Ernest Avants in 2000 for the murder.
+Federal authorities indicted Ernest Avants in 2000 for White's murder.
 He was convicted in 2003 and sentenced to life in prison; he died the following year at the age of seventy-two.

-In February 2011, The Injustice Files of the Investigation Discovery channel aired three TV episodes of cold case murders related to the civil rights era.
-The first episode was devoted to the murder of Wharlest Jackson Sr., killed in 1967, as noted above.
-This was part of a collaboration with the FBI, which had started an initiative in 2007 to investigate and prosecute civil rights cases.
+In February 2011, the television series The Injustice Files on the Investigation Discovery channel aired three episodes examining unresolved civil-rights-era murders.
+The first episode focused on the 1967 car-bomb assassination of assassination of Wharlest Jackson.
+The program formed part of a broader collaboration with the FBI, which had started an initiative in 2007 to reopen, investigate, and, where possible, prosecute unresolved civil-rights-era killings.

 Natural disasters

 On May 7, 1840, an intense tornado struck Natchez, killing 269 people, most of whom were on flatboats in the Mississippi River.
 The tornado killed 317 people in all, making it the second-deadliest tornado in United States history.

-In August 2005, in the aftermath of Hurricane Katrina, Natchez served as a refuge for coastal Mississippi and Louisiana residents, providing shelters, hotel rooms, rentals, Federal Emergency Management Agency disbursements and animal shelters.
+In August 2005, in the aftermath of Hurricane Katrina, Natchez served as a refuge for residents of coastal Mississippi and Louisiana, providing shelters, hotel rooms, rentals, Federal Emergency Management Agency assistance, and animal shelters.
 Natchez was able to keep fuel supplies open for the duration of the disaster, provide essential power to the most affected areas, receive food deliveries, and maintain law and order while assisting visitors from other areas.
 Many churches, including Parkway Baptist Church, were used as emergency shelters.
 In the months after the hurricane, a majority of the available homes were purchased or rented, with some tenants making Natchez their permanent home.

 Flooding in 2011 drove the Mississippi River to crest at 61.9 ft on May 19, the highest recorded height of the river since the 1930s.